imnwngr/gomoku-neutral-assistant/README.md

 - **Correct Gomocup position serialization.** Version 0.1 grouped all X stones before all O stones.
 Rapfi interprets a sequence, inserting PASS moves between repeated colors.
 On odd-ply positions this could leave the engine analyzing Black when White was actually to move.
 Version 0.2 alternates colors, maps SELF/OPPONENT relative to the side to move, and preserves observed history.
 - Persistent WASM instance and model; `START` only for a new/reset game; hash/model/range configuration only when relevant settings change.
 - Cached DOM cell records.
 Mutation batches update affected cells.
-VNCaro redraws all cells after a move, so reconciliation may still inspect all 361 cells, but unchanged positions do not trigger searches.
+Some websites redraw the entire board after a move, so reconciliation may still inspect all 361 cells, but unchanged positions do not trigger searches.
 - Live depth, selective depth, evaluation, nodes, speed, elapsed time and complete ranked MultiPV lines.
 - Only the latest requested board is pending.
 Results for superseded boards never get painted on the current board.
 - Board markers are always ranked: star = best, 2/3/etc. = alternatives.
 These are alternative first moves, not successive moves in one line.
-- Fast / Slow / Analysis / Custom modes; handicap, three bundled models, candidate range, 32–256 MB hash, marker opacity and scale.
+- Fast / Slow / Analysis / Custom modes; handicap, three bundled models, candidate range, 32â€“256 MB hash, marker opacity and scale.
 - Removed competitive-game toggle and rank visibility toggle.
 - Evaluation history (normalized to Black/X), copyable position, pause/resume and a detached window.
+- Modern dark cryptocurrency-inspired UI with glassmorphic panels, neon accents and a fixed readable popup width.
+- Instant Vietnamese / English switching.
+The selected language is synchronized and remembered.

 ## Important implementation limits